AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

   * The year of the date can be omitted.
 In this case, the application will assume the current year.

 Examples:
-* `view Tue` returns the list of clients with sessions on Tuesday.
+* `view Tue` returns the list of clients with schedules on Tuesday.
-* `view 25/02/25` returns the list of clients with sessions on 25/02/25.
+* `view 25/02/25` returns the list of clients with schedules on 25/02/25.
-* `view 21/04` returns the list of clients with sessions on 21/04 in today's year of usage.
+* `view 21/04` returns the list of clients with schedules on 21/04 in today's year of usage.
-* `view Monday` returns the list of clients with sessions on Monday.<br>
+* `view Monday` returns the list of clients with schedules on Monday.<br>
     ![result for 'view Monday'](images/viewMonday.png)